Deploy Microsoft Defender for Endpoint on Linux with Ansible

 In the following commands, replace [distro] and [version] with the information you've identified.

-In case of Oracle Linux, replace [distro] with "rhel".
+In case of Oracle Linux and Amazon Linux 2, replace [distro] with "rhel".

 Create the Ansible install and uninstall YAML files.